Catalina Grand Prix 1958

 Some screen shots taken from the excellent Yamaha video from the Catalina Races.

-Jerry Close #10 & Fumio Ito #33 celebrate after finishing the Catalina Grand Prix 1958
+Jerry Close #10 & Fumio Ito #33 celebrate after finishing the Catalina Grand Prix 1958.
+Close was classed as DNF as although still racing, he was too far behind when the flag fell.

 Above : Click to view the excellent YAMAHA 1958 CATALINA GP film on You Tube